0-5788719150923125/ode/README.md

 # serial experiments

-The Second Law of Thermodynamics states that the energy of a system always decreases over time, and that the entropy of a system always increases... this translates to... a `${temperature}` increase at every layer.
-Lower layers are deterministic and stable, while later layers become chaotic and unpredictable.
+The Second Law of Thermodynamics states that the energy of a system always decreases over time, and that the entropy of a system always increases... this translates to... a `${temperature}` increase at every sequential layer.
+Lower layers should become deterministic and stable, while later layers are chaotic and unpredictable.

 A Mixture of Optimizers (MoO) is...